dkvz/new-blog-poc/README.md

 Fetched articles were pushed into the `toAnimate` global thingy while a special boolean `pauseRevealAnimation` was toggled to prevent the scroll callback to do its thing.

+There's also the `animationDelay` being added for the animation to be staged.

 I only add the scaling animation class if the element "is in view" which is checked like so:
 ```js
 isInViewport: function (el, h) {